ryanoasis/nerd-fonts/contributing.md

   * If your PR fixes a separate issue number, include it in the commit message
 * Use a sensible number of commit messages as well
   * e.g. Your PR should not have 100s of commits

+## How to add yourself to the contributors (give yourself attribution)

+Don't forget to give yourself credit!
+Make sure you add yourself to the contributors list that will eventually propagate to [NerdFonts.com](https://nerdfonts.com)

+Either:
+* Invoke the [@all-contributors bot](https://allcontributors.org/docs/en/bot/usage) by commenting on your Pull Request or Issue.
+* Shallow clone repo and exeucte `all-contributors add <YOUR_GITHUB_HANDLE> <CONTRIBUTION_TYPE>`

+Common types for this project include: `code`, `doc`, `translation`, `review` .For full list of contribution types see: https://allcontributors.org/docs/en/emoji-key

 ## Steps for updating an existing font